jtarkowski27/fish-boids-parallel/README.md

 ## Dependencies

-Following dependencies were used in this project:
+Following tools were used in this project:

 * CUDA SDK 10.1
 * OpenGL 4.6.0